Yellow Dog Flyfishing Yellow Dog Flyfishing Destinations

-Best Dry Dropper Fly Fishing Rigs
+Top 5 Dry Dropper Rigs

-Summertime provides some excellent angling opportunities..
+Summertime provides some excellent angling opportunities.
 Bugs start hatching, fish start eating dry flies, and the weather is cooperative for the most part.
 Once the big bugs start to appear, I have a very hard time putting an indicator rig back on.
 It is all about fishing a dry with a dropper.
 This can provide some really fun fishing when trout are eating both your dry fly and your dropper fly.
 These are my favorite Dry-Dropper rigs for fishing the local waters.

 Dry: Purple Chubby Chernobyl Dropper: Lightning Bug